eclipse-archived/codewind-docs/docs/_documentations/mdt-che-odo-support.md

 ## Setting up extension

 ### Prerequisites
-- [Install](mdt-che-installinfo.html) Codewind on Che on an OpenShift cluster so that Codewind runs on Che.
+- [Install](mdt-che-installinfo.html) Codewind on Che on an OpenShift cluster.

 ### Adding roles to support the extension
 The extension needs additional roles for accessing OpenShift resources.
 Use the following commands to clone the [codewind-odo-extension](https://github.com/eclipse/codewind-odo-extension) repository, create the ClusterRole with the required permissions, and bind that ClusterRole to the corresponding Codewind service account.